-Approximately 12 miles south of the Boundary Waters Canoe Area Wilderness is the site of the proposed PolyMet mine.
+PolyMet’s proposed copper-sulfide mine is approximately 12 miles south of the Boundary Waters Canoe Area Wilderness.

 This toxic mine would produce millions of tons of waste rock, loaded with acid mine drainage containing carcinogens and heavy metals such as lead and mercury.
 This pollution would poison the St. Louis River, flow downstream into Lake Superior and harm residents of Duluth and Fond du Lac Band of Lake Superior Chippewa.